<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=301879849994395&amp;ev=PageView&amp;noscript=1">

 You can hear about the trials directly from Chad in this video.

-Titan XC is an innovative biocatalyst that is formulated for application on dry fertilizers to increase nutrient efficiency and provide a yield response across diverse crops.
+TITAN XC is an innovative biocatalyst that is formulated for application on dry fertilizers to increase nutrient efficiency and provide a yield response across diverse crops.
 It contains a range of beneficial biochemistries, including enzymes, that help mineralize the applied nutrients to make them more available for plant uptake and utilization.

-Learn more about Titan XC by downloading the Titan XC corn bulletin.
+Learn more about TITAN XC by downloading the TITAN XC corn bulletin.

 Download the Bulletin